prantlf/nodeup/README.md

     curl -fSs https://raw.githubusercontent.com/prantlf/nodeup/master/install.sh | bash

-Install the latest version of Node, if it hasn't been installed yet:
+Install the latest LTS version of Node, if it hasn't been installed yet:

-    nodeup install latest
+    nodeup install lts

+Before you continue, make sure that you have the following tools available: `curl`, `grep`, `jq`, `ln`, `rm`, `rmdir`, `sed`, `tar` (non-Windows), `uname`, `unxz` (non-Windows), `unzip` (Windows).
+It's likely that `jq` will be missing.
+You can install it like this on Debian: `apt-get install -y jq`.

-Upgrade both the installer script and the Node language, if they're not the latest versions, and delete the previously active latest version from the disk too:
+Upgrade both the installer script and the Node language (to the latest LTS version), if they're not up-to-date, and delete the previously active latest LTS version from the disk too:

-    nodeup up
+    nodeup up lts

+If you specify `latest` instead of `'lts`, the latest non-LTS version will apply.

 ## Installation